ExMacro/hass_ensto_ble/README.md

 1. Navigate to Settings > Devices & services > [Your thermostat]
 2. Select a mode from the drop down menu.

-Note!
 All Ensto BLE thermostats do not support all modes.

+Floor temperature min / max values are only used in the Combination heating mode.
+Boost power offset and vacation power offset are only used in the Power heating mode

 ### Enable boost mode
 1. Navigate to Settings > Devices & services > [Your thermostat]